Golden generation: Croatia (2017–2024)

+Denmark (1981–1992)

+Starting with the appointment of Sepp Piontek as the head coach of the Danish national football team in 1979, the team achieved remarkable results, including a 3-1 win against reigning World Champions Italy in 1981, a 1-0 win against England at Wembley Stadium, before qualifying for the 1986 FIFA World Cup in Mexico, the first time ever in Danish football history.
+During the 1986 World Cup, the Danish team won all three group stage matches, including a remarkable 6-1 win against Uruguay, and the team was nicknamed "Danish Dynamite" following a chant introduced in 1983.

+Sepp Piontek left the team in 1990.
+Following this, the team failed to qualify for UEFA Euro 1992.
+However, due to the Yugoslav Wars, Denmark took Yugoslavia's place in the tournament, eventually winning the tournament following a 2-0 win against Germany in the final.

-England (2001–2007)
+England (2001–2006, 2017–present)

-During the reign of Sven-Göran Eriksson, Adam Crozier, the chief executive of the Football Association and some members of the British media, touted players such as David Beckham, Michael Owen, and Steven Gerrard as the nucleus of a potential Golden Generation team.
+During the reign of Sven-Göran Eriksson, Adam Crozier, the chief executive of the Football Association and some members of the British media, touted players such as David Beckham, Paul Scholes, Michael Owen, and Steven Gerrard as the nucleus of a potential Golden Generation team.
 Despite some impressive performances such as the 2001 Germany v England football match in the 2002 World Cup qualifiers and the individual players' successes at club level, inconsistency resulted in this group of players failing to live up to expectations, resulting in the group becoming synonymous with disappointment and failed potential.

 After Eriksson left in 2006 and Steve McClaren became manager, although many of the players continued to achieve success with their respective clubs, the team failed to qualify for UEFA Euro 2008, only the second time England failed to qualify for a major tournament in over 20 years (of the last 12 major tournaments).
 Rio Ferdinand claimed that the pressure of the "Golden Generation" tag had a negative effect on the players, restricting their ability to perform to their full potential for the national team.
-In 2017, Pep Guardiola said he could not understand why England did not achieve more with players such as Frank Lampard, Wayne Rooney, Ashley Cole, Joe Cole, Paul Scholes, Steven Gerrard, John Terry, and Rio Ferdinand and claimed they were on the same level as Spain's golden generation of 2008–2014.
+In 2017, Pep Guardiola said he could not understand why England did not achieve more with players such as Wayne Rooney, David Beckham, Paul Scholes, Frank Lampard, Steven Gerrard, John Terry, Gary Neville, Rio Ferdinand, Ashley Cole and Joe Cole, and claimed they were on the same level as Spain's golden generation of 2008–2014.